DavidAnson/vscode-markdownlint/README.md

 }
 ```

-> **Note**: `MD002`/`first-heading-h1` is disabled by default because it has been deprecated in the `markdownlint` library.
+> **Note**: `MD002`/`first-heading-h1` and `MD006`/`ul-start-left` are also disabled because they have been deprecated in the `markdownlint` library.

-Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.jsonc`/`.markdownlint.json`/`.markdownlintrc` or a [YAML](https://en.wikipedia.org/wiki/YAML) file named `.markdownlint.yaml`/`.markdownlint.yml` in any directory of a project.
-The rules defined by `.markdownlint{.jsonc,.json,.yaml,.yml,rc}` apply to Markdown files in the same directory and any sub-directories without their own `.markdownlint{.jsonc,.json,.yaml,.yml,rc}`.
+Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.jsonc`/`.markdownlint.json` or a [YAML](https://en.wikipedia.org/wiki/YAML) file named `.markdownlint.yaml`/`.markdownlint.yml` or a [JavaScript](https://en.wikipedia.org/wiki/JavaScript) file named `.markdownlint.js` in any directory of a project.

-> **Note**: `.markdownlint{.jsonc,.json,.yaml,.yml,rc}` is used only if a project has been opened.
-When no folder is open or a file is not part of the current project, normal user and workspace settings apply (see below).
-If multiple of these files are present in the same directory, `.markdownlint.jsonc` will be used instead of `.markdownlint.json` will be used instead of `.markdownlint.yaml` will be used instead of `.markdownlint.yml` will be used instead of `.markdownlintrc`.
+Additionally, options (which include rules and things like [`markdown-it` plugins](https://www.npmjs.com/search?q=keywords:markdown-it-plugin) and other settings) can be configured by creating a JSON file named `.markdownlint-cli2.jsonc` or a YAML file named `.markdownlint-cli2.yaml` or a JavaScript file named `.markdownlint-cli2.js` in any directory of a project.
+For more information about configuration file precedence and complete examples, see the [Configuration section of the markdownlint-cli2 README.md](https://github.com/DavidAnson/markdownlint-cli2#configuration).

+> **Note**: When no folder is open, configuration and options are loaded from the user's home directory (e.g., `%USERPROFILE%` on Windows or `$HOME` on macOS/Linux).

 A custom configuration is often defined by a `.markdownlint.json` file in the root of the project: